laymonage/slides-student-maintainer/slides.md

 <img alt="" class="rounded-md h-sm mx-auto mb-4" src="/gsoc-2024.png" />

 <!--
 This year, Django still participated in GSoC.
 We had four projects this year, compared to two projects when I did mine in 2019.
-Different projects with different mentors and different areas of Django to improve on.
+Different projects with different mentors and different areas of Django to improve.

 Google has removed the requirement for participants to be university students, so even more people can join.